-Our focus will determine the direction we walk and the ground by which we stand.
-Often, things come up in our lives that cause us to lose focus.
-The loss of someone close, without question, will cause us to focus on the life we had with them and the accomplishments they had.
-We focus on the hurt and pain that this causes in us.
+Our focus will determine the direction we walk and the ground on which we stand.
+Often, things come up in our lives that will blur our focused vision.
+The loss of someone close, without question, will divert our focus.
+Grief may lead us to think about the memories we had with them on a loop.
+We will focus on the hurt and pain that this loss has caused us.
 This hurt and pain, quite naturally, is our focus.
 It drains us and becomes our life for a time.
-Some folks have been traumatized in many different forms.
-When someone is sexually abused, even as an adult, this becomes the focus and direction of their lives.
-This trauma renames the person and redirects them to walk in this way.
-For example, we who have experienced sexual, physical, or emotional trauma as a child might get renamed because of the traumatic experiences.
+Some folks have been traumatized in many different forms, and trauma has the same effect on us.
+For instance, when someone is sexually abused, even as an adult, it completely changes the focus and direction of their lives.
+These events are usually of a life-threatening and harmful nature and usually out of the victim’s control.
+This trauma rewires the person’s brain chemistry and changes their perception of self.
+These people then start to associate different labels with themselves, which eventually become their core beliefs or feelings that are always lingering.
+We’ll refer to these labels as names here.
+For example, we who have experienced sexual, physical, or emotional trauma as a child might give themselves these labels because of the traumatic experiences.

-Some of the names are Not good enough, My fault, Why me, Failure, Guilty, Never safe, Not strong enough, Weak, Unlovable, Bad guy, etc. These are called Negative Core Beliefs.
+Some of the names are Not Good Enough, My Fault, Why Me, Failure, Guilty, Never Safe, Not Strong Enough, Weak, Unlovable, Bad Guy, Unworthy, etc. These are called Negative Core Beliefs.
 Our self-worth can become affected/changed based on the beliefs that these life experiences have taught us.
-Because of the events, this is the focus of their life.
-Triggers in life, such as smells, sounds, noise, anniversaries, holidays, and events, can cause a remembrance of these focus names.
-Depression, anxiety, sadness, loneliness, irritability, frustration, and guilt can point this person toward the focus of the names that the trauma gave them.
+People with trauma can develop a more narrowed way of thinking, and their trauma may center the age of their focus.
+Triggers in life, such as smells, sounds, noise, anniversaries, holidays, and events, can cause a remembrance of these focus names/labels.
+Experiencing things like depression, anxiety, sadness, loneliness, irritability, frustration, and guilt can also point this person toward the focus of the names that the trauma gave them.
 Their ability to have an imagination or to create something different in their life becomes compromised.
 They are stuck in this focus.
 Until there is a change, this is their focus: those names.
-Trouble and trials can cause us to lose focus.
+Sadly, as the famous author Emily Blunt said once, “None of us escape life unscathed.”
+Most of us experience some trials and tribulations in our lives and they can cause us to lose focus.
 Look at Peter and his focus while he walks on water.

 Jesus Walks on the Water Matthew 14:22-32 (NIV)

 22 Immediately Jesus made the disciples get into the boat and go on ahead of him to the other side, while he dismissed the crowd.
-23 After he had dismissed them, he Went up on a mountainside by himself to pray.
+23 After he had dismissed them, He went up on a mountainside by himself to pray.
 Later that night, he was there alone, 24 and the boat was already a considerable distance from land, buffeted by the waves because the wind was against it.

 25 Shortly before dawn, Jesus Went out to them, walking on the lake.
 26 When the disciples saw him walking on the lake, they Were terrified.
-“It’s a ghost,” they said, and cried out in fear.
+“It’s a ghost,” they said and cried out in fear.

 27 But Jesus immediately said to them: “Take courage!
 It is I. Don’t be afraid.”